Skip to content

 There is a real process behind the brochure, and skipping any step is where “optimization” quietly becomes fraud.
 It runs in four phases.

 Phase 2 — Restructure your business entity.
 Move your operating company to a low-tax, reputable jurisdiction (UAE, Singapore, Hong Kong).
 The company invoices clients; you pay yourself a salary or dividend; profit stays in the low-tax jurisdiction lawfully.
-Indicative cost: $2K–$10K in incorporation and accounting.
-Timeline: 1–2 months.
+One caveat the brochure skips: if you remain a US person, a foreign company you control is generally a controlled foreign corporation, and the Subpart F and GILTI rules can tax its retained profit in your hands anyway — offshore incorporation alone does not defer US tax.
+Indicative cost — an estimate, not a quote: roughly $2K–$10K in incorporation and accounting.
+Timeline: typically 1–2 months.

-A typical setup runs $25K–$100K up front, then $20K–$50K a year.
+A typical setup is commonly estimated at $25K–$100K up front, then $20K–$50K a year — an industry range, not a published or verifiable figure.
 The honest caveat the sales pitch skips: these are illustrative ranges, every figure depends on your specific facts, and only qualified cross-border counsel can tell you whether the structure holds for you.

 What are the tax savings in practice?